anodejs/anodejs/docs/SECURITY_SETUP.md

 ## Ensure cluster repository is private

-If you've created public cluster repository, you to recreate it again as private.
+If you've created public cluster repository, you have to recreate it again as private.
 Follow [these steps](https://github.com/anodejs/anodejs/blob/master/docs/BITBUCKET_SETUP.md) to setup bitbucket and to host private cluster repository there.

 ## Obtain domain name and server certificate